jjanborowka/task_wallfacer/README.md

 - can be extended by any data needed by specif queries
 ### Indexes
 - full_date - makes filtration on date fast
-- date_of_week - speeds up group by day of the week
+- day_of_week - speeds up group by day of the week

 ## FACT TABLE
 - main table storing data about event